Hunted Species – The death wish

-Concluding the threat, Megatron drew a limp Starscream outside the ruins.
+Concluding on this threat, Megatron drew a limp Starscream outside the ruins.

 Starscream woke from a deep recharge in a room that didn't look like Megatron's quarters.
 He drew a hand to his still humid and blurry optics, wondering how and where he had once again landed.

 "You lost consciousness when we exited the ruins.
-I took the liberty of bringing you back to Dark Mount, my citadel and headquarter of the Decepticons.
+I took the liberty of bringing you back to Dark Mount, my citadel and headquarters of the Decepticons.
 This is your temporary quarters."

-Megatron's voice boomed from behind him and he turned around in panic.
-To his relief the warlord was smiling at him.
+Megatron's voice boomed from behind him, which made him turn around in panic.
+To his relief, the warlord was smiling at him.

-"I thought you might be shocked, if not afraid, and beside- you have nowhere else to go."
-Megatron motioned to the berth and leaned over the dejected shape of the young flyer, peering with glowing optics at the blurred optical components before him.
+"I thought you'd be in shock, if not afraid, and beside- you have nowhere else to go."
+Megatron motioned to the berth and leaned over the dejected shape of the young flier, peering with glowing optics at the blurred optical components before him.
 "Would you like to join my army, Starscream?
 You would be safe, learn to defend yourself, develop and use your skills to avenge the murder of your father and brother," he offered softly.